LTLA/SingleRBook-old/docs/bulkref.md

-Filtering the annotation results in the above manner is possible because `SingleR()` operates independently on each cell.
+Filtering the annotation results in the above manner is valid because `SingleR()` operates independently on each test cell.
 The annotation is orthogonal to any decisions about the relative quality of the cells in the test dataset;
 the same results will be obtained regardless of whether the annotation is performed before or after quality control.
 This is logisitically convenient as it means that the annotation does not have to be repeated